These Grilled Chicken Thighs simply seasoned and finished with BBQ sauce will have you wondering how something so simple can be so good.

 Grilling doesn’t have to be complicated.
 In the case of these chicken thighs, I don’t think there’s anything more simple to throw on the grill.
-They’re juicy, tender, and seasoned perfectly.
-I typically use boneless, skinless thighs when I’m grilling, but you can substitute bone-in.
-You’ll just need to modify the grilling time a bit.
+They’re juicy, tender, and finished perfectly with BBQ sauce.
+Serve with corn on the cob and a potato salad for a perfect summer dinner.

-Preparing the Chicken Thighs for the Grill
+Preparing The Chicken Thighs For The Grill

 How Long Do I Grill Chicken Thighs?

 Once the grill is ready, place the seasoned thighs on the grate.
 You want the top (more rounded and smoother) side of the chicken to be down.
 That way your nicest grill marks will be on the nicest side of the chicken.

 Cover the grill and cook for 6 – 7 minutes.
 At this point the thighs should release from the grate easily, if they don’t, use a carving fork or metal spatula placed between the grates of the grill to help release them.
 Flip the thighs over and cook for another 6 – 7 minutes.
 I like to brush on BBQ sauce during the last couple minutes on each side.

 The USDA recommends cooking poultry to 165˚F. I check the thighs by inserting an instant-read meat thermometer in the thickest part of the meat to make sure they are cooked through.
 If they need some extra time to get to temperature, you can move the chicken over to indirect heat to make sure your sauce or seasonings don’t burn and get bitter.

 If you opt for bone-in chicken thighs the cooking times are 10 – 12 minutes per side but the required internal temperature of 165˚F remains the same.
 When inserting the thermometer, make sure it isn’t touching the bone as this will give you a false reading.